 Animal sacrifice trading is also a prominent service provided by Rancho Santa Barbara by selling animals for ritualistic ceremonies.
 On one occasion, ARM witnessed workers slicing animals throats and draining the animal’s blood into pots for offerings in these ceremonies.

 ARM’s extensive investigation has collected one hundred and twenty-three felony convictions of Rancho Santa Barbara’s animal cruelty.
 ARM investigators witnessed, and documented, the following felony and other criminal acts against animals:

 Animals are stabbed in the chest with foot-long kitchen knives and pinned down as they thrash around in their blood.

 Animals throats cut and the blood collected in pots for ritualistic ceremonies.

 Pigs are dragged inhumanely by their ears, limbs, and tails to the slaughter areas.

 Animals are thrown into vats of boiling water, while still alive.

-Animals are given little to no food or water and receive no medical attention.
-Starving animals have been documented consuming blood and body parts of other slaughtered animals.
+Animals are given little to no food or water and receive no medical attention—starving animals consuming blood and body parts of other slaughtered animals.

-When the birds are to be slaughtered, incompetent butchers incompletely stretch and wrench their necks without killing the animal properly.
-They are dropped into pots of boiling water, while still conscious and alive.
+Incompetent butchers incompletely stretch and wrench birds’ necks without killing the animal properly.
+Then the birds are dropped into pots of boiling water while still conscious and alive.

-Irrevocable damage to the environment is occurring by allowing bloodstreams from the slaughter area to flow and collect into a pond at the back of the property.
+The farm causes permanent damage to the environment as it allows the bloodstream from the slaughter area to flow and collect into a pond at the back of the property.